-- give landowners, developers, architects and designers 'good urban design' principles for infill housing/multi-unit development; and - outline the type and quality of outcomes the Council is seeking for new residential development within the district, against which resource consent applications will be assessed.
+- give landowners, developers, architects and designers 'good urban design' principles for infill housing/multi-unit development; and - outline the type and quality of outcomes the Council is seeking for new residential development within the district.

 The illustrations in the Design Guide are intended to support the text and illustrate the principles, not to promote specific design solutions.